-- the executive officer's achievements, performance in his or her position with us, taking into account the tenure of service, the complexity of the position and current job responsibilities; - Mr. Alan Miller's recommendations as to the proposed base salary, other than his own; - company financial performance, and; - salaries of similar positions in our competitor companies.
+- the executive officer's achievements, performance in his or her position with us, taking into account the tenure of service, the complexity of the position and current job responsibilities; - Mr. Alan Miller's recommendations as to the proposed base salary, other than his own; - · company financial performance, and; - salaries of similar positions in our competitor companies.

-For our named executive officers, in the fourth quarter of 2011, an analysis was conducted by Pay Governance LLC utilizing the most currently available proxy statements, as filed with the Securities and Exchange Commission by eight companies that we believe are our most direct competitors.
+For our named executive officers, in late 2012 and early 2014, an analysis was conducted by Pay Governance LLC utilizing the most currently available proxy statements, as filed with the Securities and Exchange Commission by eight companies that we believe are our most direct competitors.
 The companies are:

-- Community Health Systems Inc.
+- · Community Health Systems Inc.

 - HCA Inc.

 - Health Management Associates, Inc.

 - Iasis Healthcare

 - Kindred Healthcare, Inc.

 - LifePoint Hospitals, Inc.

 - Tenet Healthcare Corporation

 - Vanguard Health Systems, Inc.

-This peer group is consistent with the peer group utilized for the analysis used to determine 2011 compensation.
-We believe the companies indicated above are comparable peer companies based upon the median revenues of this peer group, which were approximately \$6 billion as compared to our 2012 revenues of \$7.0 billion.
+This peer group is consistent with the peer group utilized for the analysis used to determine 2012 compensation.
+We believe the companies indicated above are comparable peer companies based upon the median revenues of this peer group, which were approximately \$6 billion as compared to our 2013 revenues of \$7 billion.

-For 2012 for Mr. Alan Miller, his base salary exceeded the 75th percentile of the peer group, due to his long tenure in the position, his value as the Company's founder, his status within the healthcare industry and his performance.
-The median years of experience of other executives in this group was 7 years compared to Mr. Alan Miller's over 30 years.
+For 2013 for Mr. Alan Miller, his base salary exceeded the 75th percentile of the peer group, due to his long tenure in the position, his value as the Company's founder, his status within the healthcare industry and his performance.
+The median years of experience of other executives in this group was 9 years compared to Mr. Alan Miller's 35 years.

-For 2012, for our other named executive officers (excluding Mr. Alan Miller), we targeted the median (fiftieth percentile) base salary paid by the comparable companies (listed above) as our base market rate.
-We generally consider our base salaries to be competitive if they are within a 15% range of the median market rate.
+For 2013, for our other named executive officers (excluding Mr. Alan Miller), we targeted the median (fiftieth percentile) base salary paid by the comparable companies (listed above), along with the median of broader general industry data, to establish our base market rate.
+We generally consider our base salaries to be competitive if they are approximately within a 15% range of the median market rate.
 However, actual base salaries are not dictated solely by the median market rate.
 We also take into account an individual's expertise, tenure in the position, responsibilities and achievements.
-For 2012, the actual base salary rates for Messrs.
-Marc Miller, Filton, and Pember and Ms. Osteen were within 15% of their respective median base salary market rates (as assessed relative to our peer group).
+For 2013, the actual base salary rates for Messrs.
+Marc Miller, Filton and Pember and Ms. Osteen were within or above approximately 15% of their respective median base salary market rates (as assessed relative to our peer group).